sensei-hacker/inavwiki/INAV-Remote-Management,-Control-and-Telemetry.md

 Ever so often, someone asks on Discord / Telegram / chat platform du jour how to do "Obstacle Avoidance" on INAV, often with some assumptions that:

-* There is a relatively powerful (compared to the FC) co-processor (Rpi, Jetson Nano) with sensors and the CPU power to detect / classify obstacles from the its on board sensors.
+* There is a relatively powerful (compared to the FC) co-processor (Rpi, Jetson Nano) with sensors and the CPU power to detect / classify obstacles from its on board sensors.
 * The range, azimuth and elevation (at least relative to the vehicle) of the obstacle is known via the co-processor / sensors.

 If would seem that there are at least two options using the remote control / management (MSP) API.